Problem

 ---

-When noStyle: true is set, docmd will render only the raw HTML/Markdown content you provide, allowing you to inject your own CSS and JavaScript for a pixel-perfect experience.
+When noStyle: true is set, docmd renders only the raw HTML/Markdown content you provide.
+This allows you to inject your own CSS and JavaScript for a pixel-perfect experience.

 Trade-offs

 Using noStyle: true means you forfeit the native navigation, search, and theme-switching features provided by docmd.
-You are responsible for ensuring that the custom page is mobile-responsive and accessible.
-For most use cases, combining the hero and grid containers within the standard layout provides the best balance of aesthetics and functionality.
+You are responsible for ensuring the custom page is mobile-responsive and accessible.
+For most use cases, combining the hero and grid containers provides the best balance of aesthetics and functionality.